Modern Vision Care

 Beyond Eye Health

-Modern diagnostics and imaging also play an important role in identifying non vision related diseases including hypertension, cardiovascular disease, multiple sclerosis, tumors, Crohn’s disease, and many others.
+Current diagnostics and imaging also play an important role in identifying non vision related diseases including hypertension, cardiovascular disease, multiple sclerosis, tumors, Crohn’s disease, and many others.
+The integration of Artificial Intelligence is bringing new insights for optometrists.

-With modern diagnostic and imaging tools, the comprehensive eye examination becomes one of the best and most cost-effective preventive screening and diagnostic tools available.
+With today’s diagnostic and imaging tools, and new horizons in AI, the comprehensive eye examination becomes one of the best and most cost-effective preventive screening and diagnostic tools available.

 Optometrist performing retinal imaging

-Optometrists may use one or more modern diagnostic or imaging tests during a comprehensive examination or during a follow-up examination.
-These tests are performed when age, personal, or family medical history, or other factors indicate risk of disease.
+For the majority of patients, optometrists use one or more modern diagnostic or imaging tools during a comprehensive examination or during a follow-up (recall) examination.
+These tests are performed as a baseline for future comparison, or when age, personal, or family medical history, or other factors indicate risk of disease.

 Diagnostic and Imaging Tools